 The theories developed in this paper are intended for linear interpolation in general and can be applied beyond model-based DFO methods.
-In some cases, they can even be useful in analyzing numerical methods where linear interpolation is not involved.
-Another class of DFO methods, known as the simplex methods --- with the Nelder-Mead method \cite{nelder1965simplex} being the most famous variant --- is one such case.
+In some cases, they can even be used for analyzing numerical methods that do not involve linear interpolation.
+One such case is a class of DFO methods known as the {\it simplicial (direct) search methods} or {\it simplex methods}, with the Nelder-Mead method \cite{nelder1965simplex} being its most famous variant.
 As illustrated in Figure~\ref{fig:NelderMead}, the main routine of these algorithms involves taking a set of $n+1$ affinely independent points $\Theta$ (the vertices of a simplex) and reflecting the one with the largest function value through the hyperplane defined by the rest.
-While linear interpolation is not used in these algorithms, the range of the function value at the reflection point ($\x_4$ in Figure~\ref{fig:NelderMead} and is always outside $\conv(\Theta)$) can be determined by the sum of the value estimated by the linear model interpolating $\Theta$ and the bound of the estimation error.
-We provide a concrete example of such application in section~\ref{sec:app} by deriving the convergence rate and the complexity of a basic variant of the simplex method that only performs the reflection operation.
-To the best of our knowledge, this is the first time a convergence rate or complexity has ever been determined for any simplex method.
+While linear interpolation is not used in these algorithms, the range of the function value at the reflection point (see $\xx_4$ in Figure~\ref{fig:NelderMead} which lies outside $\conv(\Theta)$) can be determined by the sum of the value estimated by the affine function interpolating $\Theta$ and the bound on the estimation error.
+We provide a concrete example of such application in Section~\ref{sec:app} by deriving the complexity of a basic variant of the simplicial search method that only performs the reflection operation.
+To the best of our knowledge, this is the first time the complexity of any of these methods has ever been determined.